shells01/BlueRibbonsLiveProject/README.md

 Live Project: Adding a new internal review feature to the Blue Ribbons Review website (blueribbonsreview.com)

 <b>index.cshtml</b>
-Customer dashboard for the Blue Ribbons website.
+Customer dashboard for the Blue Ribbons website (incomplete).
 - I made some visual revisions
 - I added new tabs for the new internal review feature.